metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_extension_service_v1alpha1_manifest.md

 Required:

-- `name` (String) Name is the name of Kubernetes service that will accept servicetraffic.
+- `name` (String) Name is the name of Kubernetes service that will accept service traffic.
 - `port` (Number) Port (defined as Integer) to proxy traffic to since a service can have multiple defined.

 Optional: